 - Relate your letter to a recent article or op-ed, if possible.

-- Include your phone numbers and address, as the publication will need to confirm that you wrote the letter before they publish it.
+- Include your email, phone number, and address, as the publication will need to confirm that you wrote the letter before they publish it.

 - Opinion/editorials are longer than letters to the editor (between 500 and 800 words.)

 - Be newsworthy: Tie your topic into an upcoming vote, appropriate holiday, anniversary, community event, the release of a new report, a recent article, or a popular movie.
-The Maine Allcare Newsletter can be a source of articles and reports.
+The Maine AllCare email newsletter can be a source of articles and reports.

-- Consider inviting a respected or influential member or your community to co-sign or co-author the Op-Ed with you.
+- Consider inviting a respected or influential member or your community to co-sign or co-author with you.

 - Use local statistics to capture people’s attention.